Boson-peak vibrational modes in glasses feature hybridized phononic and quasilocalized excitations: results

 \section{results}

-Our main goal is to assess whether QLMs play the role of fundamental building blocks of vibrational modes in the vicinity of the boson-peak frequency $\wbp$.
+Our main goal is to assess whether QLEs play the role of fundamental building blocks of vibrational modes in the vicinity of the boson-peak frequency $\wbp$.
 To this aim, we show in the top row of Fig.~\ref{fig:fig3} three vibrational modes whose frequencies dwell in the vicinity of the boson-peak frequency $\wbp$.
 The expected phononic wavelength, assuming the plane-wave relation $2\pi c_{\rm s}/\wbp\!\approx\!
 21.1$, is represented by the red bar in Fig.~\ref{fig:fig3}c.
-We use these three boson-peak vibrational modes to detect about 30 QLMs as described in Sect.~\ref{sec:qlm_detection}.
+We use these three boson-peak vibrational modes to detect 31 QLEs as described in Sect.~\ref{sec:qlm_detection}.
 The frequencies of the detected modes~\cite{footnote} are represented by the faded vertical lines shown in Fig.~\ref{fig:fig1}c; they clearly dwell at and in the vicinity of the boson-peak frequency $\wbp\!\approx\!1.37$.
-The highest and lowest frequency QLMs detected are shown in the Appendix.
-We next use the extracted set of QLMs (``library/catalog'') to construct the fields $\phiv_\dagger$ following the procedure explained in Sect.~\ref{sec:superposition}; the constructed fields $\phiv_\dagger$ are shown in the bottom row of Fig.~\ref{fig:fig3}.
+The highest and lowest frequency QLEs detected are shown in Appendix~\ref{sec:AppendixB}.
+We next use the extracted set of QLEs (``library/catalog'') to construct the fields $\phiv_\dagger$ following the procedure explained in Sect.~\ref{sec:superposition}; the constructed fields $\phiv_\dagger$ are shown in the bottom row of Fig.~\ref{fig:fig3}.

 As expected, the superpositions $\phiv_\dagger$ are unable to generate short-wavelength phononic patterns as seen in the spatial structure of the boson-peak vibrations of Figs.~\ref{fig:fig3}a-c.
 However, the disordered, highly nonaffine cores in $\phiv_\dagger$ remarkably match the same patterns as seen in the harmonic vibrational modes.
-Since our QLM-detection scheme is not fully exhaustive, some highly nonaffine parts of the vibrational modes are absent in the reconstructed fields.
-Nevertheless, our results clearly indicate that vibrational modes near the boson-peak frequency consist of hybridized phonons and QLMs.
+Since our QLE-detection scheme is not fully exhaustive, some highly nonaffine parts of the vibrational modes are absent in the reconstructed fields.
+Nevertheless, our results clearly indicate that vibrational modes near the boson-peak frequency consist of hybridized phonons and QLEs (see also a comparison to lower frequencies, presented in Appendix~\ref{sec:AppendixA}).
 This is the main result of this contribution.
+It is important to note that the boson peak modes analyzed in Fig.~\ref{fig:fig3} were extracted from a randomly selected glass sample, highlighting the generic nature of our main result.